quivero/prego/README.md

 ```>>> docker build -t quivero . &&& docker run --publish 8080:8080 quivero```

-You must follow the instructions below
+To host it locally, you must follow the instructions below:

 1) Clone the repository typing on terminal `git clone git@github.com:dot-quiver/dot-quiver-api.git`;
 2) Run the commands: